Graduateshotline

 • Sport and Exercise Psychology

-After completion of a postgraduate program, the now registered psychologist must complete the registrar program with the PsyBA to be eligible for AoPE.
+After completion of a postgraduate program, the now-registered psychologist must complete the registrar program with the PsyBA to be eligible for AoPE.

 As previously stated, the first step in choosing a program is to check if it is accredited by the Australian Psychology Accreditation Council and also the Psychology Board of Australia.
-As is the case with most universities, students looking to study in the psychology programs must complete an application process to be accepted into the university.
+As is the case with most universities, students looking to study in psychology programs must complete an application process to be accepted into the university.
 To meet qualifications for general entry, prospective students must have a completed Victorian Certificate of Education (VCE) or equivalent qualification documentation (proof of previous education completion); attend and pass interviews and meet prerequisite grades and test scores; meet an English language requirement (testing is possible for proof).
 Prospective students must also meet the minimum required scores for the Australian Tertiary Admission Rank (ATAR), which are typically listed on each university's website.

 Cost to Pursue a Psychology Program in Australia